-Please note, only some of these slippers come from 100% vegan companies (if so, they are labeled as such), so if you head over to their websites for other styles, be sure to read all the materials lists!
+Please note, only some of these vegan slippers come from 100% vegan companies (if so, they are labeled as such), so if you head over to their websites for other styles, be sure to read all the materials lists!

 *I do have affiliate relationships with some of the retailers listed in this post; if you make a purchase through my links, I may make a commission (at no extra cost to you).
 I donate 10% of any commissions to animal rescues!

-These are the slippers I own and love, so that’s why they’re at the top!
+These are the vegan slippers I own and love!
 They’re so snug, cozy, and supportive, I forget I’m wearing them.
 Which explains why if you watch my Instagram stories, you may have seen me recently go grocery shopping in them (oops!).
 Fortunately they have non-slip, weatherproof soles, so you can chase your dogs around the snowy yard without changing your footwear!

 Pawj is a pretty new company out of Southern California.
-Their line is primarily focused on selling animal-friendly alternatives to Ugg-style boots, but they have this one pair of slippers as well!
+Their line is primarily focused on selling animal-friendly alternatives to Ugg-style boots, but they have this one pair of vegan slippers as well!
 I own a pair of their boots, and I’m completely obsessed- I wore them every single day after receiving them this winter (see my raving Instagram post about there here)!
 So, I imagine the slippers are of similarly high quality.

 Buy at Pawj Online.

 I just learned about this company today, but I’m already impressed!
 Not only are all of their shoes and slippers vegan, but they also use 1% of sales to fund clean water initiatives!
-Customers rave about their comfort and arch support, so these are probably going on my Christmas wish list.
+Customers rave about their comfort and arch support, so these vegan slippers are probably going on my Christmas wish list.